Dharshan2004/backenddev-roadmap/README.md

 - Add GraphQL demo (Strawberry or gqlgen)
 - Use Redis for caching or background jobs
 - Create microservices using both Go and Python
-- Deploy full stack using Railway or Fly.io

 ---